Household Hazardous Waste

 What to Do if You Have Mercury in Your Home

 Many people have found containers of elemental or metallic mercury in their homes.
 If you have metallic mercury in your home, you need to exercise extreme caution with it and package it to prevent any leaks or spills.
-See the next two sections of this page to find how to package, transport and dispose of mercury. www.EPA.GOV
+Visit the Environmental Protection Agency to find how to package, transport and dispose of mercury.

 US Ecology partnered with the Michigan Department of Environmental Quality for the Great Lakes Restoration Initiative Mercury Collection Program.
 This effort promoted the collection and proper recycling of mercury.